aa25g15/react-native/README.md

 * You can simply use ```fontFamily: 'open-sans-bold'``` in your style object
 * Also, while fonts are loading, you might want to show a splashscreen, you can use - ```import AppLoading from 'expo-app-loading'```
+* To make an image inside a circle, you need to wrap ```<Image />``` in a View and then add same height and width to that view and a borderRadius half of that width or height to make a circle, you need to add ```overflow: 'hidden'``` to make sure everything outside is clipped
+* You can put Text inside Text and style nested Texts differently but remember that unlike View, nested Texts do get influenced by parent Text styling.
+This is just cause of how the compilation to native components happens.